bhaller/SLiMTreeSeqPub/examples/example 1.1 timing comparison/README.txt

 This example has the code needed to run the timing comparison between SLiM without tree-sequence recording, SLiM with tree-sequence recording and mutation overlay, and the coalescent as provided by msprime.
 The coalescent is run for both the full population and an n=N/100 sample.

-This is basically an extended version of example 1; as with example 1, N=500, r=1e-8, mu=1e-7, and the model is run for 10N generations or until coalescence.
-However, here L is varied from 10^ to 10^10, and 10 replicates of each model are run with different seeds.
+This is basically an extended version of example 1; as with example 1, N=500, r=1e-8, mu=1e-7, and the model is run until coalescence (or until the mean expected generation for coalescence, in the case of the forward simulations).
+L is varied from 10^5 to 10^10, and 10 replicates of each model are run with different seeds.

 To run this example, run run_times.R in R (R 3.5.0 used).